ArenKDesai/Aren-s-Notes/HBase & Cassandra Query Language.md

 *Incremental Scalability*: can we efficiently add more machines into a cluster?
 HDFS is better at this.

-For hashing, HDFS uses mapping with locations and
+For locations, HDFS uses mapping and Spark uses